dipe/square-software-inventory/readme.md

 Confirm Execution: This Sudo Command requires admin rights.
 Are you sure you wish to proceed?
 Yes/No: yes
 Working...
 This can take between 3 and 30 minutes.
 Please be patient.
+You don't have to wait.
+You can continue your work and switch back here later.

 Creating zip archive:
   adding: XXATX36AFY9DX/ (stored 0%)
   adding: XXATX36AFY9DX/square_tisax_inventory.csv (deflated 95%)